quotient-im/libQuotient/CONTRIBUTING.md

 definitions that should not be used by clients and are not covered by API guarantees.

-Note: As of now, all header files of libQuotient are considered public; this may change eventually.
+Note: As of now, all header files of libQuotient are considered public;
+this may change eventually.

 ### Comments

 Whenever you add a new call to the library API that you expect to be used from client code, you must supply a proper doc-comment along with the call.
-Doxygen style is preferred; but JavaDoc is acceptable too.
+Doxygen style is preferred; but Javadoc is acceptable too.
 Some parts are not documented at all; adding doc-comments to them is highly encouraged.

-Doc-comments for summaries should be separate from those details.
-Either of the two following ways is fine, with considerable preference on the first one:
-1. Use `///` for the summary comment and `/*! ... */` for details.
-2. Use `\brief` (or `@brief`) for the summary, and follow with details after an empty doc-comment line.
-You can use either of the delimiters in that case.
+Use `\brief` for the summary, and follow with details after an empty doc-comment line.

-In the code, the advice for commenting is as follows:
+For in-code comments, the advice is as follows:
 * Don't restate what's happening in the code unless it's not really obvious.
   We assume the readers to have at least some command of C++ and Qt.
 If your code is not obvious, consider rewriting it for clarity.
-* Both C++ and Qt still come with their arcane features and dark corners, and we don't want to limit anybody who'd feels they have a case for variable templates, raw literals, or use `qAsConst` to avoid container detachment.
+* Both C++ and Qt still come with their arcane features and dark corners, and we don't want to limit anybody who feels they have a case for variable templates, raw literals, or use `qAsConst` to avoid container detachment.
 Use your experience to figure what might be less well-known to readers and comment such cases (references to web pages, Quotient wiki etc.